boilthesea/forllm/blueprint.md

     *   **`ui.js`**: Handles general user interface logic, including switching between different sections of the page (`showSection`) and managing UI components like the LLM link warning popup (`showLinkWarningPopup`).
     *   **`forum.js`**: Encapsulates all logic related to the forum features: loading, rendering, and handling user interactions for subforums, topics, and posts (including replies and LLM response requests).
 Displays assigned personas for a subforum, indicates the default persona, and allows persona selection/override when requesting an LLM response.
     *   **`schedule.js`**: Manages the scheduling functionality, including loading, rendering, and saving user-defined processing schedules, as well as displaying the next scheduled time and the current processor status.
-    *   **`settings.js`**: Deals with application-wide settings, including loading, rendering, and saving user preferences like dark mode, selected LLM model, and LLM link security.
+    *   **`settings.js`**: Deals with application-wide settings, including loading, rendering, and saving user preferences like selected LLM model, personas and LLM link security.
 Also handles loading available Ollama models.
 Integrates persona management into the settings navigation and display.
     *   **`queue.js`**: Manages the display of the LLM processing queue, including fetching and rendering the list of queued tasks.
     *   **`editor.js`**: Responsible for initializing and configuring the EasyMDE Markdown editor instances used for creating new topics and replies.

 *   **`static/css/base.css`**: Contains fundamental styles like body, typography, basic resets, and CSS variables.
-Includes relevant dark mode overrides.
 *   **`static/css/layout.css`**: Handles the main structural layout, including `main`, `nav#subforum-nav`, `section`, and future layouts.
-Includes relevant dark mode overrides.
 *   **`static/css/components.css`**: Groups styles for reusable UI elements such as buttons, form inputs, and the toggle switch.
-Includes relevant dark mode overrides.
 *   **`static/css/modals.css`**: Contains styles for all modal windows (general, schedule, settings, link warning) and related elements like close buttons and error messages.
-Includes relevant dark mode overrides.
 *   **`static/css/forum.css`**: Styles specific to the forum content display (topic lists, posts, LLM responses, metadata, actions, threading).
-Includes relevant dark mode overrides.
 *   **`static/css/markdown.css`**: Styles for rendering Markdown elements and Pygments syntax highlighting within posts.
-Includes relevant dark mode overrides.
 *   **`static/css/editor.css`**: Contains style overrides specifically for the EasyMDE editor.
-Includes relevant dark mode overrides.
 *   **`static/css/status-indicator.css`**: Styles for the processing status indicator.
-Includes relevant dark mode overrides.

 *   **`forllm_data.db`** (Database File):
     *   A SQLite database file.